An Incredible Story That Has Much to Teach

 HAC_love_small

 This began a journey that wove a thread from the past into the present in a lovely healing pattern.
 I was addicted to cranking out a picture every 2-3 days.
-Since I have never really 'grown up', I brought my favorite animated or cartoon characters into surround, and asked them to join me in this play with shapes, color and images.
+Since I have never really 'grown up', I brought my favorite animated or cartoon characters as well.

 HAC_mushrooms